Moroccan Olive Bread - Vegan Olive Bread

 Moroccan Olive Bread - Vegan Olive Bread in a pan

-Thankfully my entire family is the same way and they can't wait to dig into freshly baked bread.
+Thankfully, my entire family is the same way, and they can't wait to dig into freshly baked bread.
 When I was baking the Moroccan Olive Bread, my little one was not too happy as he is not a big fan of olives.

 After making a few slices to taste, I carefully wrapped the rest of the bread to use for dinner along with Pasta Salad.
 The bread itself is very simple to make.
-Be careful when adding salt to the dough as the olives are salty.
+Be careful when adding salt to the dough, as the olives are salty.

 I used only about a teaspoon of salt in my dough.
-Use good quality olives to bring out the best flavor.
+Use good-quality olives to bring out the best flavor.
 This bread could be baked as individual rolls or as a baguette.

 I also experimented a bit and baked the Moroccan Olive Bread with steam.
-I love baking with steam as it really helps in baking a very crusty bread with a chewy interior.
+I love baking with steam as it helps in baking a very crusty bread with a chewy interior.
 The first time I used the steam baking technique was when I baked the French Baguettes.

 Ingredients to make Moroccan Olive Bread -